Lewis Structures (electron dot diagrams) |

 |

-Lewis Structures for Ions of Elements
+Lewis Structures of Monatomic Ions

-- The chemical symbol for the element is surrounded by the number of valence electrons present in the ion.
+The chemical symbol for the element is surrounded by the number of valence electrons present in the ion.

 The whole structure is then placed within square brackets, with a superscript to indicate the charge on the ion.